bennn/retic_performance-1/almost-free/README.md

 These interesting type annotation (bars) also appear in "interesting" groups of points in a set of randomly-sampled configurations.

-None of this is made precise in the paper.
+None of this is made technically precise in the paper.

 The question is: does our Transient Reticulated data ALSO have bar graphs with only 1 or 2 "interesting" bars?